Fragile (Yes album): Artwork

-Fragile marks the start of the band's long association with English artist Roger Dean, who would design many of their future album covers, their logo, and live stage sets.
-In 1971 Dean submitted a portfolio to Phil Carson, then European General Manager of Atlantic Records, who said he would contact Dean for work when one of his bands needed a cover artist, which became Yes.
+Fragile marked the beginning of the band's long-standing collaboration with English artist Roger Dean, who went on to design many of their subsequent album covers and, in the following year, their iconic "bubble" logo.
+Earlier in 1971, Dean had submitted his portfolio to Phil Carson, the European General Manager of Atlantic Records, who promised to contact him whenever one of his artists required cover art; Yes became the first opportunity.